CraftCadia-Network/Kingdoms/README.md

 A new version of Kingdoms by Lucas van Borkulo.
 New features and concepts by Sam Taber

-This took way to long.
+This took way too long.